appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 contains a list of breaking changes and how to migrate your environments or test suites to ensure compatibility with Appium 2.

+!!! note

+  Latest Appium drivers/plugins would have update since we created this documentation because we keep developing the ecosystem.

 ## Overview of Appium 2

 Appium 2 is the most major new release of Appium in over 5 years.
 The changes in Appium 2 are _not_